-- Secure Website

 - File Transfer Protocol (FTP)

 - Connect:Direct

+- Gentran

-Secure Website and FTP users receive reports generated by the Front-End Risk Adjustment System (FERAS) typically within 15 minutes of submission.
+FTP users receive reports generated by the Front-End Risk Adjustment System (FERAS) typically within 15 minutes of submission.
 Connect:Direct and Gentran users receive reports the following business day if the file transfer is complete by 5 p.m.
 Eastern Time (ET).
 If the submission is received after 5:00 p.m.
 ET, Connect:Direct and Gentran users receive the report 2 business days after submission.

 The processing systems, FERAS and RAPS, send the reports to the submitter's mailbox, where they remain for 14 days.
-The systems automatically delete reports from the mailbox after 14 days, but MA organizations can access reports through the Customer Service and Support Center (CSSC) for 7 years.
+The systems automatically delete reports from the mailbox after 14 days, but MA organizations can access reports through the Customer Service and Support Center (CSSC).
 Reports are sent to the mailbox identified on the submitter application.
 Since the reports are generated out of the processing systems at CMS and sent to Palmetto for distribution, the reports cannot be duplicated and sent to multiple mailboxes.
+For Gentran users CSSC restores reports from the date of mailbox setup to the current date only.
+The only reports that can be restored from archives prior to being set up with Gentran are the Plan-to-Plan reports.